 Stained-Glass Windows in Gothic Churches in Troyes

 The churches of the Aube region have some of the most impressive stained-glass windows in France.
 The region has over 9,000 m² (97000 sq ft) of stained-glass windows dating from the thirteenth to the nineteenth centuries.
+(Some of the windows in Chartres Cathedral near Paris date from 1145!)

 The style of many of the stained-glass windows may remind visitors of Sainte-Chapelle in Paris.
 However, unlike the famous Gothic church in Paris, on a weekday morning, it is quite possible to be the only visitor marveling at the glass of a Troyes church.
 No security checks or lining up for hours.